Physics-informed Neural Networks for Heterogeneous Poroelastic Media: Introduction

 \section{Introduction}

-Various geothermal and subsurface energy applications are governed by the dynamics of fluid flow within poroelastic media.
-This encompasses activities like hydrocarbon retrieval from oil and gas reservoirs \cite{fielding1987application}, geological storage of carbon dioxide \cite{morris2009injection}, and harnessing energy from subsurface thermal systems \cite{bloemendal2014achieve}.
-In reservoir engineering \cite{settari1998coupled,menin2008mechanism}, these interactions are key in determining the state of subsurface fluids and gases, the performance of production wells, and the deformation of the porous subsurface media.
-In geothermal systems, heat below the ground is transported to the surface through fluid flow, requiring a thorough thermo-hydro-poromechanical analysis for system optimization.
+Coupled-field problems are ubiquitous in the field of subsurface mechanics.
+Various geothermal and subsurface energy applications are governed by the coupled phenomenon of fluid flow dynamics and solid deformation within poroelastic media.
+This encompasses activities like hydrocarbon retrieval from oil and gas reservoirs~\cite{fielding1987application}, geological storage of carbon dioxide~\cite{morris2009injection}, and harnessing energy from subsurface thermal systems~\cite{bloemendal2014achieve}.
+In reservoir engineering~\cite{settari1998coupled,menin2008mechanism}, these interactions are key in determining the state of subsurface fluids and gases, the performance of production wells, and the deformation of the porous subsurface media.
 Furthermore, the inherent heterogeneity characterizing these subsurface systems adds a layer of complexity.
-Heterogeneities may stem from the natural stratification of the earth's crust, the presence of naturally occurring faults, or induced variations due to processes such as hydraulic fracturing \cite{lecampion2018numerical}.
-The diverse nature of these systems can significantly affect the behavior and movement of fluids below the surface.
-Therefore, a thorough investigation and comprehension of subsurface heterogeneity, coupled with the intricate thermo-hydro-poromechanical processes, emerge as imperative aspects of studying geothermal and subsurface applications.
+Heterogeneities, in terms of material interfaces, may stem from the natural stratification of the earth’s crust, the presence of naturally occurring faults, or induced variations due to processes such as hydraulic fracturing~\cite{lecampion2018numerical}.
+The presence of these interfaces introduces weak or strong discontinuities in these coupled output fields, and their gradients.
+Therefore, a thorough investigation and comprehension of subsurface heterogeneity in terms of material interfaces and the intricate hydro-poromechanical processes emerge as imperative aspects of studying subsurface applications.

-Computational modeling is often necessary to supplement theoretical and experimental investigations to gain fundamental insight into the coupled physical processes of flow and deformation.
-On the one hand, compared to a fully theoretical investigation, a computational model can relax simplifying assumptions on problem geometry, presence of material interfaces, and defects.
-On the other hand, compared to an experimental study, computational models are relatively inexpensive and provide a virtual laboratory to conduct numerical experiments at a fraction of the cost.